Raising Funds for Charity: Dos & Don’ts

 6. Maintain Accounting Records

-Additionally, a charity, commercial fund-raiser or participator has a duty to maintain accounting records containing entries of all the donations received and disbursed.
+Additionally, a charity or IPC, commercial fund-raiser or participator has a duty to maintain accounting records containing entries of all the donations received and disbursed.
 It also needs to disclose details of all the income received and the expenses incurred.

 7. Disclose Relevant Information